-The Inquiry thanks all survivors who so bravely shared their experiences of abuse and neglect in care.
+The Royal Commission thanks all survivors who so bravely shared their experiences of abuse and neglect in care.
 We also acknowledge those who were not able to come forward, for whatever reason, we send you aroha and understanding.
-Our hope is that this case study shines a light on your experiences and echoes survivors' calls to ensure such atrocities are never allowed to happen again in Aotearoa New Zealand.
+Our hope is that this case study shines a light on your experiences and echoes your calls to ensure such atrocities are never allowed to happen again in Aotearoa.